Voluntary Guidelines for Securing Sustainable Small-Scale Fisheries

 For the rights of fishers and fish workers to be recognized, it is key that fishers and fish workers are consulted in decision affecting them and the resources they depend on.
 Formal and informal workers all along the fisheries value chain should be able to work under decent and gainful conditions.
 This includes migrant workers, who play an important role in fisheries globally.
 Forced labour, violence and debt bondage must end.

 The SSF Guidelines call for social and economic development of small-scale fishing communities so they can enjoy their human rights.
 Governments are called upon to ensure that international standards are included into national legislation.
-This includes the right to an adequate standard of living, decent work, and ensuring that health, education and other essential needs are met.
+This includes the right to an adequate standard of living, social protection, decent work, and ensuring that health, education and other essential needs are met.

 The SSF Guidelines further recommend that States invest in the human development of small-scale fishing communities, and that they integrate occupational health and safety into the management of fisheries.
 Social security, and access to credit and insurance schemes are another important recommendation to States on how to strengthen small-scale fishing communities.
 States also have a responsibility to put in place laws regulating safety at sea, and to make trainings and safety equipment accessible.